-For years, controversy surrounded the murder of Bruiser Brody.
-With stories from those present during the time of his stabbing, it’s hard not to ask: was his murder a cover-up?
-We look closely into this while also celebrating his life through stories from those who knew him best.
+For years, controversy shrouded the murder of Bruiser Brody.
+Reports from those present the night of his stabbing raise the question: was his murder a cover-up?
+We look closely into this through accounts from those there while celebrating his life through tales from those who knew him best.

 Was the Death of Bruiser Brody a Cover-up?

 Dutch Mantel, who was at the scene, wrote what he saw that day:

 "It is already known that José González was the man that stabbed and killed Bruiser Brody.